teleapi true now supports RFC5589 flow 6.1 SIP Refer that allows clients to transfer calls.

 Currently call transfer is not supported on peer to peer calls.

-Let’s start with the simple scenario involving three parties: Alice, Bob and Carol.
+Let’s start with a simple scenario involving three parties: Alice, Bob and Carol.
 Alice calls Bob and Bob wants to connect Alice to Carol.
 Bob presses the Blind Transfer button on his desk phone and types Carol’s number.
-His phone hungs up and Alice should be connected to Carol.
-There is also a possibility that Carol will not answer timely or will be busy talking with somebody else.
-In that case, it’s needed to connect Alice to Bob again, and this is easy to implement with existing teleapi features as we’ll see later.
+His phone hangs up and Alice is connected to Carol.
+There is a possibility that Carol will not answer in a timely manner or will be busy talking with somebody else.
+In that case, it’s necessary to connect Alice back to Bob.
+This is easy to implement with existing teleapi features as demonstrated below.

 Number A which is the number that Alice will call to connect to Bob.
 This number points to Visual Designer application that dials Bob.
 For this Number we need to set the refer url application;